 (1) Measurement.
-Sight distance shall be measured from a heightpoint 3 1⁄2 3.5 (three and one half) feet above the pavement traveled way, in each direction of the road to a height point 6 inches .5 (one-half) foot above the pavement.
+Sight distance shall be measured from a heightpoint 3 1/2 3.5 (three and one half) feet above the pavement traveled way, in each direction of the road to a height point 6 inches .5 (one-half) foot above the pavement.
 Sight distance shall be compatible with the design speed chosen.
-Isolated interruptions of minimal time duration in sight distance due to a.
-Vehicle movements on roadNew Subdivision Road sight distance.

-obstructions, such as a single tree, shall not be included in the measure of sight distance.
+Isolated interruptions of minimal time duration in sight distance due to obstructions, such as a single tree, shall not be included in the measure of sight distance.